vkhatri/chef-javadeploy/README.md

 For a repository, revision is categorized into two types:

-* `current` - current revision or default revision on which java service will be running, it can be configured using LWRP attribute `current_revision` or defining attribute `current_revision` in local json file on node / databag hierarchy
+* `current` - current revision or default revision on which java service will be running, it can be configured using LWRP attribute `current_revision` or defining attribute `current_revision` in local json file on node / data bag hierarchy

-* `other` - other revision(s) or list of revisions which are meant to preserve on a node for roll back or other purposes, it can be configured using LWRP attribute `other_revisions` or defining attribute `other_revisions` in local json file on node / databag hierarchy
+* `other` - other revision(s) or list of revisions which are meant to preserve on a node for roll back or other purposes, it can be configured using LWRP attribute `other_revisions` or defining attribute `other_revisions` in local json file on node / data bag hierarchy

 ## Cookbook LWRP Revision Attributes & Precedence